SebSept/ps_dev_base/README.md

 No need to go back to the package documentation on each install and perform tedious configuration you never remember.

-## Backgound

-> to remove on next commit, just for memory.

-As a freelance Prestashop developper, I must confess that I'm not often using quality tools to do my work.
-That's an error, I know, but I'm also too lazy to install this stuffs, run the configuration tools, then fix the incorrect settings.
-The power of phpstan to find possible bugs is so big that it's not correct for a professionnal to ignore this tool (and the others).
-So I started to implement this package to get the tools ready to fix my code with the fewer possible steps.
-I know that most of Prestashop developpers don't use this tools daily.
-I'm not an exception.
-That's why I shared this package.
-I hope you can benefit from it and maybe make it better.

 ## Requirements

 The single requirement is just to have composer installed.